jackweekly/prometheus/README.md

-# Efficient Self-Improving LLM Foundation
+# Efficient Self-Improving LLM Foundation (Jamba-only)

 This project provides the foundation for training and deploying efficient, self-improving Large Language Models (LLMs) using Unsloth (GRPO) and Distilabel.

 ## Structure

-- `training/`: Configuration and scripts for training models (Qwen, BitNet).
+- `training/`: Configuration and scripts for training Jamba.
 - `data/`: Scripts for generating synthetic datasets.
 - `inference/`: Scripts for running inference.